furhouse/puppet-oxidized/README.markdown

 ### Setup Requirements

-This module expects ruby version >= 2.1.2 to be installed on the target system.
+Oxidized expects ruby version >= 2.1.2 to be installed on the target system.

 By default, rvm is used to install ruby 2.1.2 on RHEL/CentOS 6.